EsriCanada/TechTrek_Idol_2016/ArcNerds_2.5/python/README.md

 <b>client_secret:</b>  the registered credentials for token generation. <br/>
 <b>station_id:</b>  the registered station ID for the weather station. <br/>

-The following tutorial provides details on generating a client_id and client_secret:
-<a href="../sample_tutorials/README.md">Using python to upload data to ArcGIS Online</a>.

 Finally, you will need to configure WeeWx to load the service.
 Add a reference for user.agolUpload.AgolUpload to the list of report_services in the [Engine][[Services]] section of the weewx.conf file: